kamihacker/salt-openldap/README.rst

 openldap
 --------

-Install and configure ldap client
+Install and configure openldap client and server software

+Compatible with RedHat and Debian based distros